 It does look really sleek positioning it down there, but if your on the 'over shoes on the outside' side of the fence, half of it gets covered up.
 There are a couple of reflective tabs higher up on the outer glut, but these are more cursory than anything else, it needs something much larger to really have visual impact for other road users.

-I really liked the Rapha Soupless winter tights.
-I could easily wear them as long as my ability to ride reasonably swiftly in deep winter lets me and in terms of winter apparel, teaming these with the Soupless insulated jacket could easily become my winter bike uniform.
+I really liked the Rapha Souplesse winter tights.
+I could easily wear them as long as my ability to ride reasonably swiftly in deep winter lets me and in terms of winter apparel, teaming these with the Souplesse insulated jacket could easily become my winter bike uniform.

 It would make sense if Rapha added the same element fighting fabric across the upper rear of the tights to provide an element of protection from road spray when not riding with a mud guard, which given the user profile for the Souplesse winter tights, it's highly likely that you won't be.

 But with just this nagging point, the Rapha Souplesse winter tights are close to being A1, and although the £210 price tag might seem steep, they really do offer great value in terms of form and function.